strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-3.0.x-to-3.1.x.md

 The `username` field is no longer required for administrator users.

-You will have to remove the `NOT NULL` constraint for this column in your database.
+You will have to remove the `NOT NULL` constraint for this column in `strapi_administrator` table in your database.

 ## 4. Migrate your custom admin panel plugins